David Johnson cringed at the idea.

 “I just tell him he’s a great player and don’t let the fans make him think any less of himself,” Johnson said.
 “Everyone in the organization and who is part of the football team knows how good he is.”

-Past images between the Cardinals and this week's opponent, the Detroit Lions
+Past images between the Cardinals and Sunday's opponent in the regular season opener, the Detroit Lions